THE SERVICE AND ITS BENEFICIARIES

-The Service Provider shall provide the Services specified in the Contract to natural persons determined by the Client at its sole discretion (hereinafter referred to as the Beneficiaries).
-Simultaneously with signature of the Contract, the Client shall determine the Beneficiaries in Attachment No. 2 which shall constitute an integral part of the Contract.
-The Client may, at its sole discretion, change the Beneficiaries, provided that the Client observes the procedure set out in the GTC.
-The Client shall have the right and shall be obliged to inform the Beneficiaries about the available scope of Services and the conditions for access thereto.
-In order to facilitate such information, the Service Provider may provide the Client with special information materials and may also send such materials directly to the Beneficiaries.
-Said information materials shall not be regarded as a part of the Contract, they are only aimed at informing about the Services.
+The Service Provider shall provide the Services specified in the Contract to the Client or to natural persons designated by the Client, at its sole discretion (hereinafter referred to as the Beneficiaries, Beneficiaries and Client together: the Client).
+At the time of signing the Contract, the Client shall specify the Beneficiaries in an annex to the Contract, which shall constitute an integral part of the Contract.
+The Client may, at its sole discretion, change the list of Beneficiaries, provided that the Client observes the procedure set out in the GTC.
+The Client shall have the right and shall be obliged to inform the Beneficiaries of the scope of the Services and the conditions for access thereto.
+To facilitate such information, the Service Provider may provide the Client with special information materials and may also send such materials directly to the Beneficiaries.
+Said materials shall not be regarded as a part of the Contract, they are only aimed at informing about the Services.

-2.1.1 The Service Provider shall assume an obligation to provide the Services specified in the Contract in a professional manner and properly, in accordance with the Contract.
+The Service Provider shall assume an obligation to provide the Services specified in the Contract in a professional manner, in accordance with the legislation and Hungarian health professional protocols in force, and in accordance with the Contract.

 Opening hours of Dr. Rose Private Hospital are as follows:

 - Monday to Thursday 8:00 a.m. to 8:00 p.m., Friday 8:00 a.m. to 5:00 p.m.; the hospital is closed at weekends and on public holidays.

 - The Service Provider shall have the right to change the opening hours of the Hospital.
 The changed opening hours will be published by the Service Provider on its website (www.drrose.hu) and the new opening hours will take effect upon publication on the website.
 In the event of any discrepancy between these Regulations and the opening hours on the website, the opening hours shown on the website shall prevail.